-For example, given a sequence $ t $ = $<$[$a$], [$c$]$>$ and a new item $(d)$, $< > t \oplus c _{S-Concatenation}$ = $<$[\textit{a}],[\textit{c}],[\textit{d}]$>$.
-Based on the definition of sequence length and sequence size, the \textit{I}-\textit{Concatenation} does not increase the length of sequence $t$, while the \textit{S-Concatenation} increases the length of sequence $t$ since the number of itemsets in $ t $ increases one.
-Based on the two prefix-based operations, all candidate sequences in the search space w.r.t.
-LQS-tree can be enumerated for the purpose of mining HUSPs.
+For example, given a sequence $ t $ = $<$[$a$], [$c$]$>$ and a new item $(d)$, $< > t \oplus c _{S-Concatenation}$ = $<$[\textit{a}], [\textit{c}], [\textit{d}]$>$, then based on the definition of sequence length and sequence size, the \textit{I}-\textit{Concatenation} does not increase the length of sequence $t$ while the \textit{S-Concatenation} increases the length of sequence $t$ since the number of itemsets in $ t $ increases by one.
+All the candidate sequences in the search space w.r.t.
+LQS-tree can be enumerated for the purpose of mining HUSPs based on the two prefix-based operations.